OctopusDeploy/blog/blog/2022-03/mapping-manual-deployments/index.md

 | 7      | Copy the temporary folder into the live folder               | Ops  |
 | 8      | Check the application loads as expected                      | Test |

-If you don't have an existing checklist, you are likely to find that the checklist increases the reliability of your deployments by ensuring the steps all occur and are done in the right order.
+If you don't have an existing checklist, you are likely to find that creating and using one increases the reliability of your deployments by ensuring the steps all occur and are done in the proper order.

 Now we can transfer this into Octopus to get the benefits of workflow management and tracking.

 ### Model your teams

 The sample checklist lists three teams in the *who* column that are responsible for the deployment: DBAs, Ops, and Test.
-When you create the process in Octopus, each step can be assigned to a *responsible team*.
+When you create the process in Octopus, you can assign each step to a *responsible team*.
 To model this, you can create teams and add team members to use when you define the deployment process.

 Follow these steps to add each team to Octopus:

 - Navigate to **{{ Configuration,Teams }}**
 - Select **ADD TEAM**
-- Enter the **New team name**, for example "DBA Team"
+- Enter the **New team name**, for example, "DBA Team"
 - Select **SAVE**
 - Open the **USER ROLES** tab
 - Select **INCLUDE USER ROLE**